Phantomvv1/Library_management/README.md

 Librarians can view the list of books and past history of each user

 Librarians can view the list of books overdue

-Librarians can add new books by scanning their barcode with their phone or other hardware